Phlorum - Page Content

 Refugia/hibernacula

 These are relevant for almost all types of development and can include piles of logs, rocks, bricks and leaves that provide refuge and hibernation sites for reptiles and amphibians.
+They can also be useful for invertebrates, which in turn makes them a useful foraging area for other animals.

 Invertebrate banks